nysnatuss/mingju/README.md

 * User given custom mingju.
 * Ask which side to be asked.
 * User get to select which mingju to be ask.
-* Create Form 4 and Form 5 mingju lists which are missing